LongHouse Reserve

 About Mark Mennin

-Mark Mennin taught ceramics under Toshiko Takaezu at Princeton University.
+Mark Mennin assisted Toshiko Takaezu at Princeton University.
 He began to carve stone in Italy in 1984, and worked there for three years, executing commissions and preparing what would be the first of many solo shows in New York at Marisa del Re, Victoria Munroe, among others.
 The scale of his sculpture evolved to giant landscape and architectural works, often involving hundreds of tons of granite, for which he does all the carving himself.

 Mennin's Interior Portraits are currently on view in the LongHouse Sculpture Court.